Animal Protection Program Q & A

 County and Municipal Animal Control Officers are local government employees responsible for enforcing local ordinances regarding animals such as: animals running at large, animal noise nuisances, dog licensing, kennel inspections, and animal bites and care investigations.

-No, HSSF is a nonprofit 501(c)(3) charity that relies primarily on grants, private donations and sales from its used bookstore in Auburn, CA.
+No, HSSF is a nonprofit 501(c)(3) charity that relies primarily on grants, private donations and sales from its used bookstore and its thrift store, both in Auburn, CA.

 As defined by California Penal Code 599b: “The words “torment” “torture” and “cruelty” include every act, omission, or neglect whereby unnecessary or unjustifiable physical pain or suffering is caused or permitted…” In addition, there are numerous other state, county and municipal laws covering a variety of specific animal “abuses,” limitations and prohibitions.